 He's not on any medications, and his health risks are now significantly reduced--just by changing his diet.

-Meet Joey, owner of a landscape company in Tampa, FLAfter:
+Meet Joey, owner of a landscape company in Tampa, FL

 Weight: he's lost an additional 28 pounds--his before and after pictures are nothing short of amazing